 In other words some who thought he was innocent still voted to have him executed, pointing out early problems of democracy that are still with us today, (that people are either stupid or not paying attention.)
 Plato became an opponent of the Athenian-style democracy, probably because any society that would condemn someone like Socrates to death had to be insane.
 He believed that society should be governed by governor kings, or benevolent dictators, educated and trained from the beginning of life for this

 purpose.
-He went on to open the world's first university, the Saturday, the ruins of which can still be seen in Athens.
+He went on to open the world's first university, the Academy, the ruins of which can still be seen in Athens.
 Plato was an idealist.
 He believed in a higher reality of which the material world is just a manifestation.
 It is said that all philosophy is just a footnote to Plato.
 His student and then fellow philosopher Aristotle was more of a materialist and he believed in putting everything in categories and was the inventor of logic.
 He opened his own school the Lyceum and went on to become the tutor

 of Alexander The Great.
-He is considered the father of European thought though some of his scientific observations were simply wrong.
+He is considered the father of European thought, though some of his scientific observations were simply wrong.

 Other well known personalities of this period were the great dramatists Aeschylus, Aristophanes, Euripides, Menander, and Sophocles (photo) all who performed at the theatre of Dionysios

 foot of the Acropolis and whose comedies and tragedies tell us a lot about ancient life, history and the psychology of the ancient Greeks.
-The sculpturer Praxitelis was the most famous artist of the period, though few of his originals remain.
+The sculpture artist Praxitelis was the most famous of the period, though few of his originals remain.
 Most of his work is known through ancient descriptions and Roman copies.
 Demosthenes, known as the greatest orator in Athens, actually overcame a speech impediment through a variety of methods which might be described as self-torture.
 Apparently they worked and he is known

 to us today.
 Herodotos, from Halicanarssis in Asia Minor, moved to Athens and became known as the 'father of history' through his writings on the Persian Wars which were detailed and hard to separate fact from fiction and even history from mythology.
 Thucydides who came a few decades after, was more of a journalist, collecting information and writing history from his own personal viewpoint.
 His primary subject was the Peloponnesian war, which he believed was the greatest of all wars.
 His analysis of war was for